jalberty2018/run-comfyui-image2/documentation/README_docker.md

 1. [Deploy the Krea-2 Base + Turbo template](https://console.runpod.io/deploy?template=e2hlyrm22l&ref=se4tkc5o).
 2. Select a supported NVIDIA GPU and sufficient Pod RAM.
 3. Use at least 60 GB volume storage for BF16 or 50 GB for the low-VRAM model.
-4. Set `PASSWORD` and any required download tokens.
 5. Deploy the pod and follow the container logs.
 6. Wait for `Provisioning done, ready to create AI content` before opening ComfyUI.
 7. Load one of the supplied Krea-2 workflows and run a small first test.